 If you do however wish to continue your journey to the final destination, the airline must offer rerouting to your final destination under comparable circumstances “at the earliest opportunity”.

-If a passenger wants, he or she can also ask the airline for a reroute to the final destination at a later date of own choice, although this is subject to the availability of seats.
+If a passenger wants, he or she can also ask the airline for a reroute to the final destination at a later date of your own choice, although this is subject to the availability of seats.
 For example, if you have a simple Dublin-Madrid flight on 10th February and you are denied boarding, you may ask the airline if they can just issue you a ticket instead on the same flight a month later.

 Note that “at the earliest opportunity” as written in EC/261 is open for interpretation.
 Let’s take again our Turin-Paris-London example.
 If you are denied boarding in Paris for the flight to London, it is generally considered acceptable if Air France puts you on the next flight to London departing four hours later.